SM Spirituality Media

 Why the translation is treacherous

-Enlightenment in English is a Romantic-period word freighted with European intellectual-history baggage (the Enlightenment as a movement, les Lumières, the rational illumination of darkness).
-When it was reached for in the nineteenth century to translate Buddhist bodhi (literally awakening) and Hindu mokṣa (literally release or liberation), it imported associations that don't quite fit.
+Enlightenment in English is a Romantic-period word.
+It carries European intellectual-history baggage: the Enlightenment as a movement, les Lumières, the rational illumination of darkness.
+When it was recruited in the nineteenth century to translate Buddhist bodhi (literally awakening) and Hindu mokṣa (literally release or liberation), those associations came along.
+They don't quite fit.
 Most contemporary teachers have moved to awakening or realisation for this reason.

 What's actually being claimed

-The traditions agree on this much: there is a recognition available to a human being in which the felt sense of being a separate self disappears, and what remains is experienced as continuous with the rest of reality rather than partitioned from it.
-They disagree — sometimes sharply — about the metaphysics of that recognition (is it pure absence or unitary fullness?), about whether it is sudden or gradual, about whether it is permanent once attained, and about whether the embodied person retains an ordinary individual self or not.
+The traditions agree on this much: a recognition is available to a human being in which the felt sense of being a separate self dissolves.
+What remains is experienced as continuous with the rest of reality rather than partitioned from it.
+They disagree about the metaphysics of that recognition.
+Is it pure absence or unitary fullness?
+Is it sudden or gradual?
+Is it permanent once attained?
+Does the embodied person retain an ordinary individual self or not?
+These are not minor technical disputes.
+They determine the path, the practice, and what a teacher is actually pointing at.
 Pretending the disagreements don't exist is one form of spiritual inflation.

 Honest framing

-Most living teachers in this index — Rupert Spira, Adyashanti, Mooji, Francis Lucille — treat enlightenment as a misleading word and prefer awakening or recognition.
-They also distinguish a first awakening (kenshō-class — seeing one's nature) from the long stabilisation of that recognition into ordinary life (sahaja-class — the recognition becoming continuous).
-The first does happen suddenly.
+Most living teachers in this index — Rupert Spira§, Adyashanti§, Mooji§, Francis Lucille§ — treat enlightenment as a misleading word and prefer awakening or recognition.
+They also distinguish a first awakening (kenshō-class, seeing one's nature) from the long stabilisation of that recognition into ordinary life (sahaja-class, the recognition becoming continuous).
+The first can happen suddenly.
 The second usually does not.
+Both the word and the goal it points to reward careful handling.

 — end of entry —